 Tibet is a beautiful area teeming with vibrant life, color, and fresh air!
 How can you enjoy the best of Tibet’s outdoor adventures?
-Here are six suggestions for enjoying the natural wonders of this special place.
+Here are six suggestions for enjoying the natural wonders of this special place when you visit Tibet.

 1. Hike on the Roof of the World